-The impact on the protected flora and fauna will be obvious only at local level, and it will not lead to the disappearance of any species.
-The mining project was conceived from the onset so as to comply with the conditions and standards stipulated by the Romanian and European legislation in the field of environmental protection.
+The impact on protected flora and fauna will exist only locally, but this impact will not lead to the loss of any specie.
+The Project has been designed even from the beginning to fully comply with the requirements and norms imposed by Romanian and European environmental legislation.